Are Master Airbrushes Any Good? An Honest Evaluation

 Master Pro Plus Airbrush Set

-• Master Pro Plus Airbrush Set that comes with airbrushing accessories and is organized in a...
+• Master Elite Plus Airbrush Set that comes with airbrushing accessories and is organized in a...

-• The Master Pro Plus Model 120 is a superior-quality airbrush that provides the user with an elite...
+• The Master Elite Plus Model 120 is a superior-quality airbrush that provides the user with an...

 This set costs more than most Master models and doesn’t include a compressor.
 However, it boasts an elite level of spraying and user friendliness.